University of Glasgow

 Clinical Placements

-Throughout their time on the Programme, trainees will work in a range of clinical services where they will work with clients across the age span.
+Throughout their time on the Programme, trainees will contribute to a range of clinical services where they will work with clients across the age span.
 Clinical placements generally consist of three days per week over a six-month period, however this can vary depending on individual pathway.
 Across most of the year, trainees will also attend teaching on one day per week along with one study day.

 Trainee will work closely with clinical supervisors, developing the range of competences laid out in the BPS accreditation standards and required learning outcomes and the HCPC Standards of Proficiency by the time of completing the programme.